grafana/grafana/docs/sources/administration/correlations/use-correlations-editor-in-explore/index.md

 ## Before you begin

-This example walks through creating a correlation using Explore's Correlations Editor.
+This example shows how to create a correlation using Correlations Editor in Explore.

 Correlations allow you to use results of one query to run a new query in any data source.
 In this example you will run a query that renders tabular data.
 The data will be used to run a different query that yields a graph result.